awslabs/aws-amplify-identity-broker/README.md

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [Security Issue Notifications](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License